Humanistic principles shape our care work:

 Source: UN Convention on the Rights of the Child, Art.
 12 (1989), UNICEF Germany

+We want to set an example in our interactions with children, parents and colleagues.
 We guide children in making decisions and representing their own interests, compromising, working things out and discussing issues.
 This allows children to gain a wealth of experience.

 Examples of this are:

 The term inclusion has its roots in Latin.
 In Latin, the verb includere means to let in and enclose, while the noun inclusio means enclosure and inclusion.
-In an inclusive care institution, people with and without disabilities, people from different cultures, live together from the outset.

 For us at the St. Leonhard day care centre, this means learning with and from each other in a community of children and adults, getting to know and accept each other in our diversity, discovering common ground, having fun, playing and learning new things.